Skip to content

 Outreach

-Configures the agent's outreach greeting — the templated first message sent when the agent initiates a conversation.
+Configures the agent's outreach greeting — the templated first message sent when the agent initiates a conversation — plus an optional automatic follow-up (nudge) for people who don't reply.
 See Outreach in the framework overview.

 interface OutreachConfig {